janwillemboer/janwillemboer.github.io/Saxion/RE/JavaFX.md

 - Build system: leave at Maven
 - Group: `nl.saxion.re`, or your own package
 - Artifact: will be the name of your project
-- JDK: leave at the most recent version
+- JDK: use java 17

 ![](javafx/1-newproject.jpg)